tobnee/jailcall/README.md

 # akka-defender

-Defend your applications from failures in distributed systems through the use:
+Defend your applications from failures in distributed systems through the use of:

 - Call stats based circuit breakers
 - Bulkheading of commands